UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Experiments

 \subsection{Camera Control}

-For camera controllability, we compare our method with previous representative video generation-based world models, including Context-as-Memory (C-a-M)~\cite{yu2025context} and VMem~\cite{li2025vmem}, which encode raw camera parameters and Plücker embeddings via a camera encoder to learn implicit 3D priors from data, and Video World Model (VWM)~\cite{wu2025video}, which utilizes 3D point cloud renderings as conditions.
+For camera controllability, we compare {\ourMethod} with representative video generation-based world models, including Context-as-Memory (C-a-M)~\cite{yu2025context} and VMem~\cite{li2025vmem}, which encode raw camera parameters and Plücker embeddings via a camera encoder for implicit 3D priors, and Video World Model (VWM)~\cite{wu2025video}, which utilizes 3D point cloud renderings as conditions.
 Furthermore, we also evaluate the state-of-the-art relative camera encoding method UCPE~\cite{zhang2025unified} on 81-frame videos extracted from the videos we collected.
-Due to the inaccessibility of model weights~\cite{yu2025context,wu2025video}, or their unsuitability for I2V tasks~\cite{li2025vmem,zhang2025unified}, we reimplement these methods on the same 1.3B-parameter foundational model as our approach, training with our proposed data curation strategy.
-As shown in Tab.~\ref{tab:cam} and Fig.~\ref{fig:cam}, our method consistently outperforms previous implicit camera-controlled methods by an obvious margin, demonstrating the precise view transformation correspondence provided by time-aware positional encoding warping.
-While VWM also achieves state-of-the-art performance, it relies heavily on the quality of 3D representation, thereby exhibiting limitations in handling unbounded scenes and preserving fine-grained structural details, as discussed in Sec.~\ref{sec:memory} and shown in Fig.~\ref{fig:supp_experiment}.
+Due to inaccessible weights~\cite{yu2025context,wu2025video} or their unsuitability for I2V tasks~\cite{li2025vmem,zhang2025unified}, we reimplement these methods on the same 1.3B-parameter model as ours, trained with our data curation strategy.
+As shown in Tab.~\ref{tab:cam} and Fig.~\ref{fig:cam}, {\ourMethod} outperforms implicit camera-controlled methods significantly, demonstrating the effectiveness of time-aware positional encoding warping.
+While VWM achieves state-of-the-art performance, it is limited by 3D representation quality in unbounded scenes and fine-grained details, as discussed in Sec.~\ref{sec:memory} and shown in Fig.~\ref{fig:supp_experiment}.